 To change back, simply return to chrome://flags/#enable-force-dark and change the setting back to 'Default'.

-For the time being, you can experience the dark side on your phone or tablet using Google Chrome: type chrome://flags/#enable-force-dark into the address bar and change the flags 'Android web contents dark mode' and 'Android Chrome UI dark mode' to 'Enabled'.
+Make sure you have the latest version of Chrome installed on your device, then type chrome://flags/#enable-force-dark into the address bar and change the flags 'Android web contents dark mode' and 'Android Chrome UI dark mode' to 'Enabled'.
 Once that's done, log into Facebook via Chrome and enjoy the new look.

 As before, you can reverse the process by re-visiting chrome://flags/#enable-force-dark and deactivating the two switches.